uselagoon/lagoon-cli/docs/commands/lagoon_config_lagoon-version.md

 ## lagoon config lagoon-version

-Checks the current lagoon for its version and sets it in the config file
+Checks the current Lagoon for its version and sets it in the config file

 ### Synopsis

-Checks the current lagoon for its version and sets it in the config file
+Checks the current Lagoon for its version and sets it in the config file

 ```
 lagoon config lagoon-version [flags]